Stephanie Ann Boyd – New York, NY

 Australian and Danish conductor Alexander Colding Smith’s precise, elegant performances cover traditional orchestral and operatic repertoire as well as the works of living composers.

 Recent performances include orchestral works of Poulenc and Verdi, a fully staged production of Tchaikovsky’s Swan Lake, a concert with the Moravian Philharmonic Orchestra (Czech Republic), and serving as the assistant conductor during the workshops for the world premiere Fellow Travelers by Gregory Spears at Cincinnati Opera.
-Upcoming highlights include a performance of Idomeneo at CCM Opera and conducting Cincinnati Soundbox’s New Concerto Project.
+Additional highlights from this past season include a performance of Idomeneo at CCM Opera, educational outreach concerts with concert:nova, and conducting Cincinnati Soundbox’s New Concerto Project.

-Alexander currently holds a Graduate Assistantship at College Conservatory of Music, University of Cincinnati, USA, where he studies with Mark Gibson.
+Alexander is a graduate of the College Conservatory of Music, University of Cincinnati, USA, where he studied conducting with Mark Gibson as a graduate assistant.
 He serves as the Outreach Director for Cincinnati Soundbox, which promotes and performs the new music of composers from across the United States.

 Jon Noworyta – Cincinnati, OH